 I made this bench shallow at only about 14” so I needed my right angle drill to secure the screws on the sides.

 The board in the back is merely for extra support.
 Many times when I make headboard benches there will be a board there already.
-This mid-century bed’s brace was very low, and I ended up removing it because it wasn’t needed and it looked better after removing it.
+This mid-century bed’s brace was very low, and I ended up removing it because it wasn’t needed.

 I added a board in the middle for more support.
 Securing the pocket hole screws from the top made it easier to get to, and they will be covered up when the seat is in place.